bodulic/CATS-rf/README.md

 `-l`: Proportion of transcript length for positional relative coverage distribution analysis, default: 0.01

 Transcripts are split into fractional segments of size `l` for positional relative coverage distribution analysis.
-Coverage is expressed relative to the base with the highest coverage within the same trasncript.
+Coverage is expressed relative to the base with the highest coverage within the same transcript.
 Relative coverage for each segment is calculated as mean relative coverage within the segment.
 Positional analysis output contains assembly-level median relative coverage for each transcript segment.

 `-n`: Proportion of transcript length for transcript end definition when calculating mean transcript end coverage, default: 0.02